trdroid/ReactJS-Sample-Apps/courses-app/README.md

 Install the following packages

-*gulp-connect*: to run a local web server
-*gulp-open*: to open a URL in a web browser
+*gulp-connect*: to run a local development web server *gulp-open*: to open a URL in a web browser

 ```sh